benji-cannot-code/fast-vc-chromium-benchmark-run-4/content/test/data/attribution_reporting/simulator/README.md

   // List of zero or more times to clear Attribution Reporting data.
   "data_clears": [
     {
-      // Required time at which to clear data in seconds since the UNIX epoch.
+      // Required time at which to clear data in milliseconds since the UNIX
+      // epoch formatted as a base-10 string.
-      "timestamp": 123,
+      "timestamp": "123",

-      // Optional time in seconds since the UNIX epoch.
-Only Attribution
+      // Optional time in milliseconds since the UNIX epoch formatted as a
-      // Reporting data at or after this time will be deleted.
-If omitted,
+      // base-10 string.
+Only Attribution Reporting data at or after this time
-      // defaults to the beginning of time.
+      // will be deleted.
+If omitted, defaults to the beginning of time.
-      "delete_begin": 123,
+      "delete_begin": "123",

-      // Optional time in seconds since the UNIX epoch.
-Only Attribution
+      // Optional time in milliseconds since the UNIX epoch formatted as a
-      // Reporting data at or before this time will be deleted.
-If omitted,
+      // base-10 string.
+Only Attribution Reporting data at or before this
-      // defaults to the end of time.
+      // time will be deleted.
+If omitted, defaults to the end of time.
-      "delete_end": 456,
+      "delete_end": "456",

       // Optional list of origins whose data to delete.
 If omitted, data for all
       // origins will be deleted.